 - Installation of an ignition interlock device, and

 - A criminal record.

 For drivers found to have a BAC of 0.10 percent or higher, suspension of driving privileges becomes mandatory for at least 12 months even for first offenders.
 Out-of-state DWI/DUI convictions can also be considered in determining whether to suspend driving privileges.
 If you were arrested for drunk driving, you must speak to our Newtown DUI lawyer for legal guidance.
 Our experienced attorneys will protect your legal rights and will help you clarify how to deal with your drunk driving charges.

 After you are stopped for suspected driving under the influence, law enforcement officials will take various steps to verify whether you were driving while intoxicated.
-Rubin, Glickman, Steinberg & Gifford, P.C., our skilled team of DWI/DUI lawyers may be able to challenge the admissibility or validity of the prosecution’s evidence, including evidence law enforcement officials gathered through:
+Rubin, Glickman, Steinberg & Gifford, P.C., our skilled team of DWI/DUI lawyers in Newtown may be able to challenge the admissibility or validity of the prosecution’s evidence, including evidence law enforcement officials gathered through:

 - Live observation.
 Law enforcement officials are required to have probable cause to believe that you are driving under the influence before they can initiate an arrest, and this probable cause is gathered through the official’s in-person observation of the driver during the traffic stop.
 What the officer smells and sees is important, but can be challenged on any number of grounds by an experienced DWI/DUI lawyer.